 - Start small.
 Many business ventures begin small; then grow with time, lots of hard work and patience.

-2. Name your clothing line and company
+Name your clothing line and company

 Companies and Intellectual Property Commission (CIPC) in Pretoria is responsible for the registration of companies, trademarks and patents.
 Contact them to register your brand name and logo.
 Protect the brand name under trademark law as well, but don’t forget to do a trademark search before you register it.

 Register the business

 Set up a business entity by registering the business as a Close Corporation or a Private Company and get all of the necessary licenses and tax registrations that are required by the South African Revenue Services (SARS).

 Basic design skills

 The Design Process